Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise

 The factors driving the relative performance of the survey strategies explored here can largely be distilled into to three key parameters.
 These are the frequency with which each star is observed, the total number of stars in the sample, and the observing baseline for each star both within each season and across the entire survey.
 Within the constraints of a survey with a fixed total time allocation, these parameters cannot be independently tuned.
 But we can still examine how our results change when two or more parameters are adjusted.
-Indeed, we have already discussed the trade-off between sample size and cadence and shown that results for the two activity kernels are at odds with each other.
-For the quasiperiodic kernel, increasing the cadence adds little value and is not worth the decrease in sample size, while for the Matern-5/2 kernel, a higher cadence and smaller sample size is increasingly preferred as we raise our target detection significance threshold.
+Indeed, we have already shown that, concerning the trade-off between sample size and cadence, the results for the two activity kernels are at odds with each other.
+For the quasiperiodic kernel, increasing the cadence adds little value and is not worth the decrease in sample size, while for the Mat\'ern-5/2 kernel, a higher cadence and smaller sample size is increasingly preferred as we raise our target detection significance threshold.

 To shed light on the trade-off between observing cadence and total survey baseline, we re-compute the Fisher information and resulting $[K/\sigma_K]_\oplus$ values for each of the 20-star survey simulations using just the first 5 years of observations for each star.
 By fixing the total number of observations to about 1000 per star, we can directly compare these results the results for these same stars over the full 10-year duration of the 40-star survey simulations.
-As \autoref{fig:baseline_cadence} shows, our strategy recommendation will again depend on the assumed activity kernel.
-For the quasiperiodic model, the longer 10-year survey outperforms the shorter 5-year survey for all strategies, and for the Matern-5/2 kernel the shorter, higher-cadence survey wins out.
+As \autoref{fig:fisher_baseline_cadence} shows, our strategy recommendation will again depend on the assumed activity kernel.
+For the quasiperiodic model, the longer 10-year survey outperforms the shorter 5-year survey for all strategies, and for the Mat\'ern-5/2 kernel the shorter, higher-cadence survey wins out.
 In both cases, the Centered observing strategy is shown to be least sensitive to this trade-off between baseline and cadence.
 This is consistent with expectations given that changing the number of observations for this strategy serves only to adjust the length of the baseline within each season rather than the frequency of observations.